subo8083/subo8083/README.md

 - 👯 I’m looking to collaborate on **major backend projects related to Spring.**

-- 👨‍💻 All of my projects are available at [subo8083.github.io](subo8083.github.io)
+- 👨‍💻 All of my projects are available at [my portfolio](https://subo8083.github.io)

 - 💬 Ask me about **Frontend like HTML, CSS, JavaScript, Java.**

 - 📫 How to reach me **subojit.m2710@gmail.com**

-- You can check my Resume at [subo8083.github.io](subo8083.github.io)
+- You can check my Resume from my [portfolio](https://subo8083.github.io)

 - ⚡ Fun fact **I think am adorable and kind loving person.😊..**